 1:30pm, I was back at the hotel.
 I needed to charge my phone as the battery was nearly depleted.
 Using Google Maps, Grab app and taking photos concurrently took a heavy toll on the power level.

 At 4pm, I went out for some Taiping snacks and dessert.
-I revisited P.S.L.
+I visited P.S.L.
 Goreng Pisang along Jalan Pasar.
 Top choice was definitely a piece of goreng pisang (banana fritter), tapioca fritter and fried Chinese rice cake from an array of tantalising fried fritters.
 It cost only RM5 for three.

 The fritters were still-hot but not oily.
 Each type of fritter used appropriate batter to ensure they had the best texture and taste.
 I munched on them while searching for street arts along Jalan Taming Sari and Jalan Barrack.